PM doesn't utter 'China', he and not Rajnath Singh must answer on border issue in Parliament: Cong | Politics

 Khera also claimed that BJP leaders have travelled to China in the past for training with the Communist Party of China.
 He asked what relations organizations such as the Vivekananda International Foundation, with whom National Security Advisor Ajit Doval had been associated with, have with China.

-He also alleged that the think tank whose one unit is headed by External Affairs minister S Jaishankar's son got donations from the Chinese Embassy thrice.
+He also alleged that the think tank whose one unit is headed by External Affairs minister S Jaishankar's son got money from the Chinese Embassy thrice.

 The BJP has been accusing the Congress of having close ties with China.
 Union Home Minister Amit Shah had said last week that the Foreign Contribution (Regulation) Act (FCRA) registration of the Rajiv Gandhi Foundation (RGF) was cancelled as it allegedly got Rs 1.35 crore from the Chinese Embassy.